rogerpadilla/prouter/README.md

 * Supports "deactivate" optional-callback, called when leaving the current route.
 * Register listeners before and after the routes changes.
 * Cancel navigation by setting evt.canceled to true inside the callback for the event 'route:before'.

-Want to create a modern hibrid-mobile-app or web-app using something like [React](https://facebook.github.io/react/), [Web Components](http://webcomponents.org/), [Handlebars](http://handlebarsjs.com/), or vanilla JS?
+* Want to create a hibrid-mobile-app, or a web-spa using something like [React](https://facebook.github.io/react/), [Web Components](http://webcomponents.org/),[Handlebars](http://handlebarsjs.com/), or vanilla JS?
 Want to render in both sides, the backend and the front-end?
 Have an existing project and want to modernize?
 Want a router component for integrated it on your own framework?
-Good news, EasyRouter was created with all of those use cases in mind!
+Good news, easyRouter was created with all of those use cases in mind!

-EasyRouter provides methods for routing client-side pages, and connecting them to actions; basically, it's configured by providing a list of entries and done! then start handling your routes using cross-browser history management, based on either [pushState](http://diveintohtml5.info/history.html) and real URLs, or [onhashchange](https://developer.mozilla.org/en-US/docs/DOM/window.onhashchange) and URL fragments.
-EasyRouter also includes unit testing in the build process and is tested in every common browser: Chrome, Firefox, IE9+.
+Web applications often provide linkable, bookmarkable, shareable URLs for important locations in the app.
+Until recently, hash fragments (#page) were used to provide these permalinks, but with the arrival of the History API, it's now possible to use standard URLs (/page). easyRouter provides methods for routing client-side pages, and connecting them to actions and events; for browsers which don't yet support the History API, the Router handles graceful fallback and transparent translation to the fragment version of the URL.
+Basically, it's configured by providing a list of entries and done! then start handling your routes using cross-browser history management, based on either [pushState](http://diveintohtml5.info/history.html) and real URLs, or [onhashchange](https://developer.mozilla.org/en-US/docs/DOM/window.onhashchange) and URL fragments. easyRouter also includes unit testing in the build process and is tested in every common browser: Chrome, Firefox, IE9+.

+During page load, after your application has finished creating all of its routers, be sure to call Router.history.start(), or Backbone.history.start({pushState: true}) to route the initial URL.

 Install it via [Bower](http://bower.io/):
 ``` bash